helenahagman/bay-lake-winery/README.md

 ## BUGS & Future fixes

-- Positioniong of images on product page needs some improvement as they are not centered
 - Rating function is not working - will be set to future implementations
 - Plus and minus buttons when in the shopping cart is not working properly
 - The update and remove buttons in the checkout form is not working